ally-Y06/cs-2450/assignments/journal.md

 //2450 Journal//

+//9-30-25//
+I learned more about and worked on C++ overloaded operators.
+Using "this->" can help track where a function is coming from.

 //9-26-25//
 This week I did a PPM menu in C++, so I learned how to add a .in file (./ppm_menu < input.in).
 I also had it read a .ppm file that I converted from a .png, and printed out ascii art of my dog.